 London-based Seamus Jennings is an artist—and a journalist.
 That’s because Seamus is a political cartoonist.
 To master this niche and visually unique form of media, you must be well versed in current affairs and have an innate creative flair.

 “It is art and journalism at the same time,” he tells me over a pint of IPA in a noisy London watering hole.
 “But, first and foremost, I think it has to be journalism.
 To have that political angle is what distinguishes it from general illustration.”

-Seamus began his fledgling career in visual representation at university.
-He started by designing art work for a university club called the Electronic Music Society.
+Seamus began his fledgeling career in visual representation at university.
+He started by designing artwork for a university club called the Electronic Music Society.
 While he enjoyed the creative outlet, he yearned for something more.
 So he turned his hand to drawing caricatures of well-known political figures, such as Donald Trump and Boris Johnson.
 His designs lampooned their subjects in an amusing way.
-Before long, the aspiring cartoonist was getting his work published in hard-left-wing British newspaper the Morning Star.
+Before long, the aspiring cartoonist was getting his work published in the hard-left-wing British newspaper, the Morning Star.

 There are only so many variations on ‘this is a disaster’ that you can draw as a cartoonist